-Course Outcomes: On completion of this course, student would be able to
+Course Outcomes: At the end of the semester the student would be able to

 - CO1.
 Interpret the vision of IoT from a global context, compare and contrast M2M and IoT Technology. - CO2.
 Relate the appropriate hardware and software components of IoT for providing the communication among the devices. - CO3.
 Implement device, data and cloud management services for IoT applications. - CO4.
 Explore various data analytical techniques and operational security for IoT applications. - CO5.
 Compare the Industrial applications in Industrial and domestic applications.